A-4-Atom/CopilotKeyRemap/README.md

   1. Press `Win + R`, type `shell:startup`, and press Enter.
   2. Copy the `CopilotKeyRemapper.ahk` file into the Startup folder.

+## Download
+You can download the script directly from the (Releases page)[https://github.com/A-4-Atom/CopilotKeyRemap/releases/tag/v1.0.0].

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 Make sure to follow the coding standards and include tests for any new features.